railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 **tux** allows us to interact with the database through the command line.

-**shotgun** will reload our app, so we don't have to stop and start the server whenever a minor change is made.
+**sinatra-contrib** will reload our app, so we don't have to stop and start the server whenever a minor change is made.

 ## *5.* Project Structure